tasfik007/subpath-test/README.md

 2. Install the project dependencies using your preferred package manager (`npm install` or `yarn install`).
 3. Configure the required environment variables based on the authentication provider you choose.
 4. Run the project using the appropriate command (`npm run dev` or `yarn dev`).
+5. Navigate to localhost:3000/{NEXT_PUBLIC_BASE_PATH}
+6. Login with github
+7. Click proceed to enter into the application
+8. Click next to view the dynamic param missing issue

 That's it!
 You should now be able to run the project with either GitHub or Keycloak as the authentication provider.
 Enjoy!